 Urban design is the practice of shaping the built environment, including buildings, streets, public spaces and neighbourhoods, to improve the liveability of cities and towns.
-When a place is designed well, it provides social, cultural, economic and environmental benefits.
-Urban design is important for crime prevention because poorly designed and managed built environments can create opportunities for crime and make people feel unsafe.
+When a place is designed well, it provides social, cultural, economic and environmental benefits including increased civic engagement and greater resiliency.

 Design principles which help make public environments safer include:

 - visibility and natural surveillance – places where activities can be easily seen deter potential offenders

 - access, movement and sightlines – crime is less likely to occur in places where there are clear, well defined routes and people can easily enter and leave